-Finally, E can be a pair [e, f], where e is an elliptic curve given by ellrankinit and f is a quadratic twist of e.
+In addition to the previous calls, the first argument E can be a pair [e, f], where e is an elliptic curve given by ellrankinit and f is a quadratic twist of e.
 We then look for points on f.
-Note that the ellrankinit initialization is independent of f!
+Note that the ellrankinit initialization is independent of f, so this can speed up computations significantly!

 Technical explanation.
-The algorithm, which computes the 2-descent and the 2-part of the Cassels pairings has an intrinsic limitation: We can never have r = R when the Tate-Shafarevic group G has 4-torsion.
-More precisely, the algorithm computes (exactly) three quantities:
+The algorithm, which computes the 2-descent and the 2-part of the Cassels pairings has an intrinsic limitation: $r_1 = r_2$ never holds when the Tate-Shafarevic group G has 4-torsion.
+Thus, in this case we cannot determine the rank precisely.
+The algorithm computes unconditionally three quantities:

-- the rank of the 2-Selmer (C)

-- the rank of the 2-torsion subgroup (T)

-- the rank of G[2]/2G[4] (s) (even).
+- \bullet the rank C of the 2-Selmer group. - \bullet the rank T of the 2-torsion subgroup. - the (even) rank s of G[2]/2G[4]; then r_2 is defined by $r_2 = C T s$.